netscaler/netscaler-k8s-ingress-controller/cd/canary-azure-devops/kubernetes_configs/cic_helm/README.md

        kubectl create secret generic nslogin --from-literal=username=<username> --from-literal=password=<password>
     ```

-#### Create system User account for Citrix ingress controller in Netscaler
+#### Create system User account for Netscaler ingress controller in Netscaler

-Citrix ingress controller configures the Netscaler using a system user account of the Netscaler.
+Netscaler ingress controller configures the Netscaler using a system user account of the Netscaler.
 The system user account should have certain privileges so that the CIC has permission configure the following on the Netscaler:

 -  Add, Delete, or View Content Switching (CS) virtual server
 -  Configure CS policies and actions